unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for notes, see the Note page
+* If you want to see the full guidelines for notes, see the :doc: `Note </fields/note>` page
 * For additional guidelines regarding notes, see How Should the Note be Filled in?
 * To see additional examples, see Other Examples

 ####

+.. _quick-degree:

 ******************
 Degree Information